Salmon and Freshwater Fisheries Act 1923: Background

-No action was taken to address any of the issues raised by the Select Committee, and it was another 35 years before further progress was made.
-A Royal Commission was set up in 1860, with a remit ...to enquire into the Salmon Fisheries of England and Wales, with the view of increasing the supply of a valuable article of food for the benefit of the public...
+No action was taken to address any of the issues raised by the select committee, and it was another 35 years before further progress was made.
+A royal commission was set up in 1860, with a remit ...to enquire into the Salmon Fisheries of England and Wales, with the view of increasing the supply of a valuable article of food for the benefit of the public...
 It found that the reasons for the decline of the fisheries were similar to those listed in 1825, notably, obstructions which prevented fish moving up and down the rivers, the use of fixed engines, pollution, illegal fishing, the defective regulation of close seasons, the lack of a management system for the rivers and fisheries, and a general confusion about what the law allowed.
 It made specific mention of the pollution of rivers cause by water emanating from mines, industrial effluent, and sewage.
 It also highlighted the need for a body to arbitrate between the antagonistic needs of industry and fisheries, but did not suggest what that should look like.
-This time, some action was taken, and the Salmon Fisheries Act 1861 addressed most of the issues, with the Home Office given responsibility for fisheries.
-Thirty-three previous Acts of Parliament were repealed, in order to remove uncertainty and confusion about what the legal position was, but no provision was made to create or fund local management of the fisheries.
+This time, some action was taken, and the Salmon Fishery Act 1861 (24 & 25 Vict. c.
+109) addressed most of the issues, with the Home Office given responsibility for fisheries.
+Thirty-three previous acts of Parliament were repealed, in order to remove uncertainty and confusion about what the legal position was, but no provision was made to create or fund local management of the fisheries.

-The major recommendations of the Royal Commission were gradually implemented by a series of supplementary Acts.
-The first was the Salmon Fishery Act 1865, which allowed Boards of Conservators to be set up, with powers to manage rivers or river systems as defined by the Secretary of State.
-The Boards could also represent fishery interests, and the first steps towards funding were provided by the introduction of fishing licences.
-The Salmon Fishery Act 1873 gave additional powers to Fishery Boards and altered the way they were constituted.
-The Freshwater Fisheries Act 1878 extended the concept of Fishery Boards to coarse fisheries, where rivers contained trout or char, but not salmon.
+The major recommendations of the royal commission were gradually implemented by a series of supplementary acts.
+The first was the Salmon Fishery Act 1865 (28 & 29 Vict. c.
+121), which allowed boards of conservators to be set up, with powers to manage rivers or river systems as defined by the Secretary of State.
+The boards could also represent fishery interests, and the first steps towards funding were provided by the introduction of fishing licences.
+The Salmon Fishery Act 1873 (36 & 37 Vict. c.
+71) gave additional powers to fishery boards and altered the way they were constituted.
+The Freshwater Fisheries Act 1878 (41 & 42 Vict. c.
+39) extended the concept of Fishery Boards to coarse fisheries, where rivers contained trout or char, but not salmon.
 Similarly, licences were required to catch these two types of fish, but not for other freshwater fish, and a close season for freshwater fish was introduced, lasting from 15 March to 15 June.
-The Freshwater Fisheries Act 1884 further extended the reach of Fishery Boards, to cover rivers that only contained freshwater fish, but no game fish, and allowed them to pass byelaws covering the size of freshwater fish that could be taken, and the methods by which they could be caught.
-Licence fees for freshwater fishing were introduced by the Salmon and Freshwater Fisheries Act 1907.
+The Freshwater Fisheries Act 1884 (47 & 48 Vict. c.
+11) further extended the reach of fishery boards, to cover rivers that only contained freshwater fish, but no game fish, and allowed them to pass byelaws covering the size of freshwater fish that could be taken, and the methods by which they could be caught.
+Licence fees for freshwater fishing were introduced by the Salmon and Freshwater Fisheries Act 1907 (7 Edw.
+7. c.
+15).